-This article was last updated Jun 05, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 05, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 On Dec.
 17, 2014, President Barack Obama reopened diplomatic relations with Cuba 55 years after Fidel Castro took over and installed a communist regime.
 This included a loosening of travel restrictions to the island nation in 12 categories, including “journalistic activity” (the category I used) and “support for the Cuban people” (what my family used).